cordata/training/source/sections/HIPAA-breaches/what-does-it-mean-for-you.md

 Do NOT under any circumstances email or upload via attachments, any PHI data.

-**Violating Catalyze policies, federal regulations, and state laws and regulations can lead to disciplinary action – up to and including termination, personal fines, civil and criminal penalties and suspension of professional licenses.**
+**Violating Cordata policies, federal regulations, and state laws and regulations can lead to disciplinary action – up to and including termination, personal fines, civil and criminal penalties and suspension of professional licenses.**

 **You are responsible for understanding this information and any additional information necessary to comply with all laws and policies that affect your job.**